[Publish] Limitations with sharing duplicate content on Twitter

 This means that third party services, like Buffer, are no longer permitted to enable users to share the same post to Twitter, either on multiple Twitter accounts, or multiple times on one account.
-They also shared a deadline of March 23, 2018, to bring third party apps into compliance with these rules.
-Since announcing these guidelines, Twitter have continued to highlight them on their own feed, which means it's very important for Buffer (and all third party apps) to comply.
+The deadline for third party apps to comply with these rules was March 23, 2018.
+Since announcing these guidelines, Twitter continued to highlight them on their own feed, which means it's very important that Buffer, and all third party apps, comply.

 For this reason, we have made some changes to Buffer Publish, which means it's no longer possible to duplicate content, either across one, or multiple, Twitter accounts.
 You will still be able to schedule content to multiple Twitter accounts using one Buffer Publish account, just not the same message.

 Although these kinds of changes can be a little disruptive at first, we think this is great news for the Twitter ecosystem, and we believe that our new composer experience is a small step towards helping marketers create authentic content.

 |Composer||When using the composer, if you already have a Twitter account selected and then you select another one, the first will be de-selected.
 You'll see a message like this, letting you know about the changes, along with which Twitter account you'll be posting to.|

 |Copying tweets using drag and drop||You are no longer able to use the drag and drop copy feature to copy posts from one Twitter Queue to another.|